hjk789/NXEnhanced/README.md

 To use this userscript, just install in your browser GreaseMonkey (Firefox), TamperMonkey (Chrome) or ViolentMonkey (Chrome and Firefox) extension, if you hadn't yet.
 Having it installed, then just go to the following link: https://raw.githubusercontent.com/hjk789/NXEnhancer/master/NXEnhancer.user.js

 A window will pop asking if you want to install the script, just confirm it, and it's done!

-If you don't want to install an extension, you can freely run the code like any other JavaScript code, the only downside is that you would have to run it manually every time you want to use it.

 If you use uMatrix, you have to allow frames to `my.nextdns.io` to use the allow/deny buttons feature.